scalableminds/webknossos/docs/getting_started.md

 ## Explore Published Datasets
-On [webknossos.org](https://webknossos.org) there is already large number of published community datasets available for you to explore.
+[webknossos.org](https://webknossos.org) comes with a large number of published community datasets available for you to explore.
 To get started, navigate to the `Featured Publications` tab on your [dashboard](./dashboard.md).
 There, you find a list of all available public datasets.
 Click on the dataset name to open the dataset.